For those of you who are not familiar with Satin Silkie Chicken at all, you are in the right coop.

 Difference Between Silkie Chicken and Satin Chicken

-Satin Chicken and Silkie Chicken are not the same, they are different chicken varieties.
-Satin silkie chickens are not in the variety of silkies, they are not recognized as silkies.
+Satin and silkie chicken are not the same; they are of different varieties.
+Satin silkie chickens are not in the variety of silkies like splash silkie; they are not recognized as silkies.

-However they both are nearly the same in temperaments, meat, and some colors.
-But in feathers, these chickens are completely different from each other.
+However, they are nearly the same in temperament, meat, and some colors.
+However, in feathers, these chickens are completely different from each other.

 This cross resulted in beautiful smooth, soft feathering and puffy crests.
 Satin Chicken lives up to their name, as they are the softest chickens I have ever felt.
-Satins comes in various colors and can be smooth or fried as well as showgirl.
+Satins come in various colors and can be smooth or fried and showgirl.

 Origin of Satin Chicken

-There is a misconception that Satin Chickens are the new breed of poultry, this is not true.
+There is a misconception that Satin Chickens are the new poultry breed; this is not true.
 For the very first time, they originated in China.
 Some experts even described these breeds as chickens with cat-like hairs, which is somewhat true because of their fuzzy looks.

-Silkie Chicken plays a vital role in the Satin Chicken generation, and Satin Chicken is underway to potentially recognize them as a separate breed.
+Silkie Chicken plays a vital role in the Satin Chicken generation, and Satin Chicken is underway to recognize them as a separate breed potentially.

 They are originally classified as Bantam Cochin and Silkies breeds.
-They are chosen carefully and they are bred into a separate type of chicken.
+They are chosen carefully and bred into a separate type of chicken.

 Physical Qualities of Satin Chicken

-They are medium-size birds.
-The fuzzy appearance and their crest give them a flower-like effect in backyards or flocks.
+They are medium-sized birds.
+Their fuzzy appearance and crest give them a flower-like effect in backyards or flocks.

-Smooth satin Silkie chicken have no barbicels, and because of no barbicels they result in smooth, silk-like feathers and they are total, including their legs covered by the soft, silk-like feathers.
+Smooth satin Silkie chickens have no barbicels, and because of no barbicels, they result in smooth, silk-like feathers and are, including their legs, covered by soft, silk-like feathers.

 The tail of these gorgeous cuties has enough shredding at the end with a shorter and wider back.
 The deep mulberry coloring of their comb and wattle is incredible.

-Smooth satin Silkie chicken are exceptionally friendly and docile by nature also they are quite chicken which is perfect for individuals or families.
+Smooth satin silkie chickens are exceptionally friendly and docile by nature.
+They are also quite chicken, which is perfect for individuals or families.

-They are extremely playful birds, they are not aggressive with you even with children.
-The incredible social behavior of these birds around humans is calm and friendly, they don’t make you angry even if they are in your lap.
+They are extremely playful birds, and they are not aggressive with you, even with children.
+The incredible social behavior of these birds around humans is calm and friendly; they don’t make you angry, even if they are on your lap.

 Satin Chicken Breed

-Statin Chicken are similar to Silkie Chicken in every aspect, but they are different in feather type.
-They are different in genetics prospects, the main difference is the number of recessive genes for the silkie feathering trait.
+Statin chickens are similar to silkie chickens in every aspect but differ in feather type.
+They are different in genetics prospects.
+The main difference is the number of recessive genes for the silkie feathering trait.

-The Satin Chicken breed is not recognized as an official breed, and not recognized as in silkie varieties.
-They are underway potentially to become a separate breed one day.
-This chickens also in out top cute chickens list to keep as a pets.
+The Satin Chicken breed is not recognized as an official breed and not recognized as in silkie varieties.
+They are underway,p otentially becoming a separate breed one day.
+These chickens are also in our top cute chickens list to keep as pets.

 How to Care for Satin Chicken